RESEARCH AND ADVANCING BEST PRACTICES

 Resilient Waters is working to advance best practices at the intersection of flood infrastructure, fish passage, climate change, ecosystems, and land use.
 We are advancing this through collaborative research projects, webinars and workshops, and a collection of resources from others.

 We are actively researching fish passage through three different types of floodgates on the Coquitlam River in ƛ̓éxÉ™tÉ™m Regional Park (Colony Farm Regional Park).
-The study compares a rare automated floodgate with a typical top mounted floodgate and a side mounted gate using novel and innovative which lets us see each individual salmon's success in passing at the floodgates.
-The research is being done in a partnership with UBC Pacific Salmon Lab, kÊ·ikʷəƛ̓əm (Kwikwetlem), and Metro Vancouver Parks.
+The study compares a rare automated floodgate with a typical top mounted floodgate and a side mounted gate using Passive Integrated Transponder (PIT) tags and antennas.
+The tags and antennas allow us to track each individual salmon's ability to pass through the floodgates to upstream habitat.
+The research is being done in partnership with UBC Pacific Salmon Lab, kÊ·ikʷəƛ̓əm (Kwikwetlem), and Metro Vancouver Parks.

 Resources on Flood Infrastructure and Salmon